Emergency:

 In conclusion, the double marker test is an essential prenatal screening test that can detect chromosomal abnormalities in the unborn baby, allowing parents to make informed decisions about their pregnancy and plan for the future.

-Dual Marker Test Normal Range and Cost
+Dual Marker Test Normal Range & What It Means

 Dual Marker Test Results